AlfrescoArchive/adf-examples/ADF 1.5.0/aps-richtext-stencil-sample/README.md

 ## Feedback, issues or support

-For feedback, issues or simply to request support, che the introduction [introduction](https://github.com/Alfresco/adf-examples) for further details.
+For feedback, issues or simply to request support, check the introduction [introduction](https://github.com/Alfresco/adf-examples) for further details.

 ## Disclaimer